 Majors/MLA Chapter Project of the Year

 The Majors/MLA Chapter Project of the Year Award, sponsored by J.A.
 Majors, was established by the MLA Board of Directors in 1995.
 The award was proposed by the Platform for Change Implementation Task Force as one of the ways to encourage health sciences librarians to creatively respond to the challenges of an evolving profession.
 This award recognizes excellence, innovation, and contribution to the profession of health sciences librarianship.
 These attributes must be shown through special projects beyond the normal operational programming of the chapter.
-The recipient chapter receives a certificate at the annual meeting and a cash award of $500 after the annual meeting.
-The cash award is earmarked for enhancing the programming of the recipient chapter’s annual or regular membership meeting.

 - Applicants must be MLA chapters, as defined by the MLA Bylaws.